 Meticulously reapproximate all the muscles with numerous interrupted sutures placed 1 cm apart.
 This will prevent wound and muscle dehiscence as well as provide a cosmetically pleasing result.
 With each layer of closure, compress the wound for 30-60 seconds to prevent postoperative hematoma formation.

-A drain is typically not necessary so long as meticulous hemostasis is achieved and Gelfoam soaked in thrombin is placed prior to closure.
+A drain is typically not necessary as long as meticulous hemostasis is achieved.